-Fit src into dst (to a size specified by roi, if dst is not initialized), resizing but preserving its original aspect ratio.
-Thus, it will resize to be the largest size with the same aspect ratio that can fit inside the region, but will not stretch to completely fill it in both dimensions.
+Resize src to fit into dst (to a size specified by roi, if dst is not initialized), preserving its original aspect ratio.
+Thus, it will resize to be the largest size with the same aspect ratio that can fit inside the region, but will not necessarily completely fill it in both dimensions if the source and destination image buffers do not have the same aspect ratio.